chaoyue-stat/chaoyue-stat.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a second year Ph.D. student from Department of Statistics, School of Mathematical Sciences, Soochow University in China.
+I am a second-year Ph.D. student from the Department of Statistics, School of Mathematical Sciences, Soochow University in China.
+My research interest includes high-dimensional data analysis, distributed learning, massive data analysis.
+I am very fortunate to be supervised by Professor Guojing Wang and Professor(Associate) [Xuejun Ma](https://xuejunma.github.io/englishcv/).

 A data-driven personal website
 ======